MeltedButter77/Robotnic/README.md

         "discord": false,
         "bot": true
     },
-    // Allows setting a channel ID to notify the bot owner when it is added to a new server and when a temp channel is created or removed
+    // Allows setting a channel ID to notify the bot owner when it is added to a new server and when
-    // Used to track if users are abusing the bot "notifications": {
+    // a temp channel is created or removed.
+This is used to track if users are abusing the bot.
+    "notifications": {
         "channel_id": null
     },